Jikrebello/GameLore/Lore/Human Races/The Orthodox Cultures/The Sancta Confoederatio/Local Powers/The Borderlands/The Marches/Duchy of Grenzmark/The Debtor's Corp/Individuals.md

 **Background:**

-Joran hails from the formidable Ättar tribes, born under the sign of the Wolf Totem.
+Joran hails from the formidable [[Ättar]] tribes, born under the sign of the Wolf Totem.
 From a young age, Joran exhibited the innate traits of his totem—exceptional endurance, heightened senses, and an unbreakable spirit.
-His life, deeply rooted in the traditions of his people, was one of harmony with the untamed forests of the southern wilds and unwavering devotion to Lunara Noctis.
+His life, deeply rooted in the traditions of his people, was one of harmony with the untamed forests of the southern wilds and unwavering devotion to [[Lunara Noctis]].

 #### The Call of the Skinwalker: